Continued from: Guiding in Norway Part 2 – Disfunction in the North

 Kjøreseddel – Commercial Driving License

 In Norway, the Kjøreseddel is obtained from the police after filling out some paperwork and submitting a health check from the doctor.
 From Nov 1, 2020, obtaining a kjøreseddel also includes completing education and exams as a taxi driver.
-It is my understanding that a commercial driving license from the EU is also valid within Norway.
+Other EU commercial driving licenses are not currently valid in Norway for passenger transport.

 A kjøreseddel has no fee to receive.